 In Sea Drive models, the tilt lock bracket (shown below) locks the drive unit in trailering position.
-Be sure to disengage the tilt lock bracket before lowering the drive unit.

 It is very important that the sea drive engines be locked in the trailering position or in the fully lowered position when trailering the boat.